w3c/wot-cg/Tutorials/whatiswot/11-Applications in Smart Homes and Smart Cities/README.md

 - In a smart city, WoT's domain-agnostic nature enables scalability across various municipal systems, making it more flexible than traditional IoT solutions.

 - WoT's ability to seamlessly integrate different domains - such as water management, air quality monitoring, and traffic control — makes it a perfect fit for urban environments.
-WoT leverages open standards like Thing Descriptions (TDs) and built-in web protocols in addition to traditional IoT protocols.
+WoT leverages open standards like Thing Descriptions and built-in web protocols in addition to traditional IoT protocols.
 This allows devices from different systems and manufacturers to communicate.

 - This flexibility ensures that smart cities can scale as needed, adding new devices and systems without being tied to a single vendor or technology.
 Multi-ownership also becomes an option — different organisations or managers oversee different Things, while WoT ensures seamless interoperability across all of them.